 So, without further ado, here are my Top 5 Things I Miss About Thanksgiving's of the 90's:

-5. Days off school - Where I work, we take people where they need to go for the holidays so it's never guaranteed I'll be home to celebrate my own.
-In the seniority based system I work under, I've finally reached the point I've been there long enough that I can hold the days off I want occasionally, but holidays are usually tricky.
-This year I'm fortunate enough to have both Thanksgiving and Christmas off, but, it's never a guarantee.
-Knowing in advance that I would have off Wednesday, Thursday, and Friday for Thanksgiving as a kid (and once or twice I remember a half-day Tuesday) was such a relief.
+5. Days off school - Where I work, we take people where they need to go for the holidays, so it's never guaranteed I'll be home to celebrate my own.
+In the seniority-based system I work under, I've finally reached the point that I've been there long enough so that I can hold the days off I want, but holidays are tricky.
+This year, I'm fortunate enough to have both Thanksgiving and Christmas off, but it's never a guarantee.
+Knowing in advance that I would have off school on Wednesday, Thursday, and Friday for Thanksgiving as a kid (and once or twice, I remember a half-day Tuesday) was such a relief.
 Like most school holidays I'd plan out my days down to the very minute weeks before.
-Of course, they didn't usually go as I planned due to parents or relatives changing my schedule but it was such a relief to sleep in and not have school.
-These days I even get out of bed at 5am on my days off so being a kid in the 90's knowing that I didn't have anything other than video games or hockey practice was something I cherish today.
+Of course, they didn't usually go as I planned due to parents or relatives changing my schedule, but it was such a relief to sleep in and not have school.
+These days I even get out of bed at 5am on my days off, so being a kid in the 90's, knowing that I didn't have anything other than video games or hockey practice, was something I cherish today.

-4. We didn't skip past it for Christmas - These days it seems like Halloween runs from August 1st to October 15th.
-On the 16th, Christmas starts and runs to December 25th and by noon on Christmas tv stations return to regular programming and it's almost like Christmas never existed.
+4. We didn't skip past it for Christmas - These days, it seems like Halloween runs from August 1st to October 15th.
+On the 16th, Christmas starts and runs to December 25th, and by noon on Christmas, TV stations return to regular programming, and it's almost like Christmas never existed.
 Back in the 90's, Halloween ran from October 1st to November 1st.
-Then there was a little low period and by mid November everyone geared up for Thanksgiving.
+Then, there was a little low period, and by mid-November, everyone geared up for Thanksgiving.
 Then, the day after Thanksgiving (Black Friday) was full on Christmas!
-I remember back in the 90's when the first radio station here in New York began playing Christmas music before Thanksgiving and what a travesty we all thought that was.
+I remember back in the 90s when the first radio station here in New York began playing Christmas music before Thanksgiving, and what a travesty we all thought that was.
 This year (2019), Sirius XM started their dedicated Christmas Music channels back in October!
-Heck, The Hallmark Channel (often the only channel on in my house these days) began their non-stop Christmas movie marathon ON TWO CHANNELS from October 25th!
+Heck, The Hallmark Channel (often the only channel on in my house these days) began their non-stop Christmas movie marathon ON TWO CHANNELS on October 25th!
 My local Home Depot even dumped the Halloween decorations for Christmas on October 10th!

 3. TV Specials - Now I'll admit, I don't watch much television anymore.
 Back in "the day" though, I watched A LOT of television, both alone and with family.
 Some of the most memorable episodes were the holiday specials.